anwitha344/VIT-Captcha-solver/README.md

 ### Step 1: Captcha Collection

 I started by inspecting VTOP’s captcha system with Chrome DevTools.
 The images were being loaded as **base64 strings** from a backend endpoint.
-Initially, direct requests failed since the server required authentication.
-To fix this, I used `requests.session()`.
-Visiting the login page first set the session cookies, and with those in place, I was able to request the captcha endpoint.
+Initially, direct requests using requests lkibrary in python failed since the server required authentication.
+To fix this, I used `requests.session()`to visit the login page and first set the session cookies, and with those in place, I was able to request the captcha endpoint.

 I then wrote a script to fetch the base64 strings repeatedly and store them into a CSV file, building up the dataset.